 Favorite holiday: Halloween!

-Favorite food: Pasta and Häagen-Dazs chocolate ice cream
+Favorite food: Any kind of pasta and Häagen-Dazs chocolate ice cream

-Favorite play/musical: The Glass Menagerie and The Phantom of the Opera
+Favorite play/musical: The Glass Menagerie and Dear Evan Hansen

 Gemma Lolos is a born and raised New Yorker and proud of it.
 She received a degree in Theatre at Hunter College in June of 2016, and in her free time creates YouTube videos and consumes massive piles of books.
 Gemma’s passion for the arts, including music, literature, film, and theatre, is kept alive by her diligence in taking full advantage of all the magic that the best city on Earth has to offer.
 Although she has aspirations to travel the world, she could never imagine living anywhere else.

 One of my favorite numbers was a song literally called "Boobs Look Funny When You're Having Sex," featuring the female ensemble and Katie dancing around in giant boob costumes.
 It wasn't even political, or deep, and what made it better was that I wasn't even expecting it.